 TransMedics has a credit agreement (the "Credit Agreement") with OrbiMed Royalty Opportunities II, LP ("OrbiMed"), entered into in June 2018, pursuant to which TransMedics borrowed \$35.0 million.
-As of June 30, 2020 and December 28, 2019, long-term debt consisted of the following (in thousands):
+As of September 30, 2020 and December 28, 2019, long-term debt consisted of the following (in thousands):

-Jun ie 30, 2020 Decer nber 28, 2019 Principal amount of long-term debt \$ 35,000 \$ 35,000 Less: Current portion of long-term debt Long-term debt, net of current portion 35,000 35,000 Debt discount, net of accretion (990) (1,139) Accrued end-of-term payment 385 285 Long-term debt, net of discount and current portion \$ 34,395 \$ 34,146
+Sept ember 30, 2020 Dec ember 28, 2019 Principal amount of long-term debt \$ 35,000 \$ 35,000 Less: Current portion of long-term debt Long-term debt, net of current portion 35,000 35,000 Debt discount, net of accretion (912) (1,139) Accrued end-of-term payment 437 285 Long-term debt, net of discount and current portion \$ 34,525 \$ 34,146 -

 Borrowings under the Credit Agreement bear interest at an annual rate equal to the London Interbank Offered Rate ("LIBOR"), subject to a minimum of 1.0% and a maximum of 4.0%, plus 8.5% (the "Applicable Margin"), subject in the aggregate to a maximum interest rate of 11.5%.
 In addition, borrowings under the Credit Agreement bear paid-in-kind ("PIK") interest at an annual rate equal to the amount by which LIBOR plus the Applicable Margin exceeds 11.5%, but not to exceed 12.5%.
 The PIK interest is added to the principal amount of the borrowings outstanding at the end of each quarter until the maturity date of the Credit Agreement in June 2023.
 Borrowings under the Credit Agreement are repayable in quarterly interest-only payments until the maturity date, at which time all principal and accrued interest is due and payable.
-At its option, the Company may prepay outstanding borrowings under the Credit Agreement, subject to a prepayment premium of 9.0% of the principal amount of any prepayment within the first three years, which percentage decreases annually until it reaches zero at the end of three years.
+At its option, the Company may prepay outstanding borrowings under the Credit Agreement, subject to a prepayment premium that decreases annually.
+The current prepayment premium is 4.0% and will decrease to zero in June 2021.
 The Company is also required to make a final payment in an amount equal to 3.0% of the principal amount of any prepayment or repayment.
 The final payment and debt discount amounts are being accreted to interest expense over the term of the Credit Agreement using the effective interest method.

 All obligations under the Credit Agreement are guaranteed by the Company and each of its material subsidiaries.
 All obligations of the Company and each guarantor are secured by substantially all of the Company's and each guarantor's assets, including their intellectual property, subject to certain exceptions, including a perfected security interest in substantially all tangible and intangible assets of the Company and each guarantor.
 Under the Credit Agreement, the Company has agreed to certain affirmative and negative covenants to which it will remain subject until maturity.
-The covenants include maintaining a minimum liquidity amount of \$3.0 million; the requirement, on an annual basis, to deliver to OrbiMed annual audited financial statements with an unqualified audit opinion from the Company's independent registered public accounting firm; and restrictions on the Company's activities, including limitations on dispositions, mergers or acquisitions; encumbering its intellectual property; incurring indebtedness or liens; paying dividends; making certain investments; and engaging in certain other business transactions.
-As of June 30, 2020, the Company was in compliance with the covenants under the Credit Agreement.
+The financial covenants include maintaining a minimum liquidity amount of \$3.0 million; the requirement, on an annual basis, to deliver to OrbiMed annual audited financial statements with an unqualified audit opinion from the Company's independent registered public accounting firm; and restrictions on the Company's activities, including limitations on dispositions, mergers or acquisitions; encumbering its intellectual property; incurring indebtedness or liens; paying dividends; making certain investments; and engaging in certain other business transactions.
+As of September 30, 2020, the Company was in compliance with the financial covenants under the Credit Agreement.